zaphosting/docs/docs/fivem-installels.md

 ## Connect to FTP

-In order to be able to install the resource, the [FTP access](gameserver-ftpaccess.md) needs to be configured.
+In order to be able to install the resource, the [Access via FTP](gameserver-ftpaccess.md) needs to be configured.

 ## Preparation